Misterio77/nix-colors/README.md

 The general idea is:
 - Either add the repo to your flake inputs (and pass on `nix-colors` to your home config), or use `fetchTarball` to grab it on a legacy setup.
 - Import the module `nix-colors.homeConfigurationModule`
-- Set the option `nix-colors.colorscheme` to your preferred color scheme (such as `nix-colors.colorSchemes.dracula`)
+- Set the option `colorscheme` to your preferred color scheme (such as `nix-colors.colorSchemes.dracula`)
-- Use `config.nix-colors.colorscheme.colors.base0X` to refer to any of the 16 colors from anywhere!
+- Use `config.colorscheme.colors.base0X` to refer to any of the 16 colors from anywhere!

 ## Walkthrough